Chief Adam Klimczak

 we also must be sure that we completely understand the problems and develop

 systematic approaches to dealing with them.
 To learn more about problem analysis

 and problem-oriented policing in general, you might want to look at the

 - The La Porte Police Department is currently running extra

 traffic enforcement on Pine Lake Avenue in response to complaints from

 area residents and business owners about chronic speeding problems in the

 area.
-Officers are patrolling the area as much as problems in an effort to
+Officers are patrolling the area as much as possible in an effort to

-curtail the problems of speeding and illegal lane changes and prevent
+curtail the problems of speeding and illegal lane changes and to prevent

 - There have been numerous reports of illegal narcotics being sold from